gokceuludogan/cmpe150/week13/README.md

 #include <stdio.h>
 #include <stdlib.h>

-// Fills the definition of the struct. typedef struct{
+// Fill the definition of the struct. typedef struct{

 } Student;